melody-curriculum/front-end-crash-course/README.md

 	- Sublime Text is a text-editor for code.

 ##What is front-end web development?
 - Everything your eyes can see on the page.
 - Composed of HTML, CSS, and JavaScript.
 - A front-end developer will take the work of a designer, and code it on the front-end so a back-end developer can build on top of that.

 ###What is HTML?
 - Stands for: Hyper Text Markup Language.
 - It is the content of the page.
 	- e.g. header or paragraph
 - Has its own default styles.

 ###What is CSS?
 - Stands for: Cascading Style Sheet.
 - It is the stylistic component of the page.
 - Overrides the default styles of HTML.
 	- e.g. change the color or the font-family of your header

 ###What is JavaScript?
 - Helps increase interactivity of the page.
-- Helps with page interactions such as animations
+- Helps with page interactions such as animations.
 - Helps with dynamic loading of content.

 ##HTML:
 ####Tags < >
 - Allow you to set up structure of the page.
 - Tell the browser how to format content.
 - Attributes allow you to add additional information to a tag.
 - Attributes also allow you to bridge the gap between HTML and CSS.